chadhunter/personal-website/docs/source/work-highlights.rst

 Electrified Heavy-Duty Vehicle Powertrain Total Cost of Ownership Analysis
 **************************************************************************
-This report compares six truck powertrain technologies to quantify their total cost of ownership (TCO) and identify operating scenarios where each technology may have an economic advantage.
+This breakthrough report compares six truck powertrain technologies to quantify their total cost of ownership (TCO) and identifies operating scenarios where each technology may have an economic advantage.
 The powertrains analyzed include conventional diesel, diesel hybrid electric, plug-in hybrid electric, compressed natural gas, fuel cell electric, and battery all-electric.